-+H+V

--H+V

-+H-V

--H-V
++H+V -H+V +H-V -H-V

-The system menu
+8.10 Items Associated with the System group

 The final Sub Menu is for adjustments of System parameters.
-"System" in this case means the unit's functions that are generally unrelated to individual inputs, outputs or any of the various production features.
+The "System" in this case means the unit's functions that are generally unrelated to individual inputs, outputs or any of the various production features.